-This statement presents all the movements in the Andbank Group's equity, including those originating from changes in accounting criteria and correction of errors.
-The statement shows a reconciliation of the carrying amount at the beginning and end of the year of all the items forming part of consolidated equity, and movements are grouped together, on the basis of their nature, into the following items:
+This statement presents all the movements in the Andbank apply significant judgements to classify cash flows.
+Group's equity, including those originating from changes in accounting criteria and correction of errors.
+The statement No significant transactions have been performed that have shows a reconciliation of the carrying amount at the beginning generated cash flows that have not been reflected in the and end of the year of all the items forming part of consolidated consolidated statement of cash flows. equity, and movements are grouped together, on the basis of their nature, into the following items: